conbench/conbench/benchconnect/README.md

 server is private.
 - `CONBENCH_PASSWORD`: The password to use for Conbench login.
 Only required if the server is private.
-- `BENCHMARKABLE_REPOSITORY`: The URL of the repo being benchmarked.
+- `CONBENCH_REPOSITORY`: The URL of the repo being benchmarked.
 Defaults to `"https://github.com/apache/arrow"` if unset.
-- `BENCHMARKABLE_PR_NUMBER`: Integer of pull request number associated with the run being benchmarked.
+- `CONBENCH_PR_NUMBER`: Integer of pull request number associated with the run being benchmarked.
-- `BENCHMARKABLE_COMMIT`: Hash of commit being benchmarked.
+- `CONBENCH_COMMIT`: Hash of commit being benchmarked.
 If missing, will attempt to obtain it from `arrow::arrow_info()$build_info$git_id`, though this may not be populated depending on how Arrow was built.
 - `CONBENCH_HOST_NAME`: By default, the running machine host name will be